galatea-associates/fuse-starter-java/README.md

 This readme will contain an index to features and their location in code.

+## How to "run" the project
+- Eclipse
+ - fuse-starter-java-app.launch will run that main method that starts the spring application context.
+This will start a jms listener and REST services.
+ - fuse-starter-java-tests-unit.launch will run unit tests
+ - fuse-starter-java-tests-all.launch will run unit + integration tests
+- Postman
+ - You can import our Postman collection (src/postman/Fuse-Starter-Java.postman_collection.json) for sample REST calls that can be made to the application once it has been started.

 ##  Components
 FUSE suggests that you break up your application into the following components.
 Many of these correspond to spring stereotypes:
 - **Entry points**: Components that receive stimuli from the outside world and react to them.
 This can include REST requests, JMS messages, files.
 You'll find examples of these in the org.galatea.starter.entrypoint package.